chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Multiple location SEO - Great for SEO optimization for businesses with multiple local store locations.
 * Rich Snippets Schema - Get better click through rate (CTR) and increase SEO rankings with rich snippets schema.
 * SEO Knowledge Graph Support - Improve your website's search appearance with SEO Knowledge panel.
-* Advanced SEO Schema - Easily add advanced SEO schema markups like FAQ schema, product schema, recipe schema (food blogger SEO), software application schema markup (SaaS SEO), online course schema (for course SEO), and more.
+* Advanced SEO Schema - Easily add advanced SEO schema markups like FAQ schema, product schema, recipe schema (food blogger SEO), software application schema markup (SaaS SEO), online course schema (for course SEO), and more using our Schema Generator.
 * Sitelinks Search Box - Helps you get a search box in Google SEO rankings.
 * Google Site Links - Our SEO markup can help you get sitelinks for your brand.
 * Robots.txt Editor - Control what SEO robots can see with our easy SEO robots.txt editor.